sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-05-Refactoring.md

 This wouldn't change the **external** behavior of our program, but it would make the code more understandable and more tolerant to implementation changes.

+---

+* TOC
+{:toc}

+---

+## Acknowledgement

+Most of the material in this unit is derived from:

+* [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/B08X8ZXT15/) by Robert C. Martin, a book that I highly recommend and dramatically improved my own outlook on designing and writing software.

+* [Refactoring.Guru](https://refactoring.guru/) - a great and highly recommended website for thinking about refactoring and software design.
+We will reference this website again, especially during design patterns

-## Refactoring and Clean Code
+## Code Quality

-As we noted in the last unit, **no one writes clean code the first time!**.
+As we noted in the last unit, **no one writes easily understandable/changeable code the first time every time!**.
 We should always view the first pass of development (making the feature work) as a *rough draft*.
 When writing any paper, the *rough draft* requires editing, rewording, restructuring, etc. in order to produce a clean paper.
 We aren't done when we finish the rough draft.
 We're done when we've polished it and cleaned it up into the final draft!

-Refactoring is the process by which we are editing our code for cleanliness!
+Refactoring is the process by which we are editing our code to improve its maintainability!
 And it is a vital step in keeping our code maintainable and understandable!

 ## Testing and Refactoring